NCAR/geocat-applications/_preview/52/_sources/CONTRIBUTING.md

 to be reviewed, you can open the pull request as a draft.
 This is also a good way to get feedback on your work that might not be ready to contribute yet.

-When a new Pull Request is created a deployment preview will be generated and added as a comment.
+When a new pull request is created a deployment preview will be generated and added as a comment.

 ![deploy_preview](https://github.com/NCAR/geocat-applications/assets/22159116/b42ace34-96d6-47b2-8c85-f0c20fa71927)

 Follow the link to view and confirm your changes are being generated as expected.
-The preview can take a few minutes to update, but any new changes made to the branch will be automatically added to the Pull Request.
+The preview can take a few minutes to update, but any new changes made to the branch will be automatically added to the pull request.
 The deployment preview link will also be update to display the most recent preview on a draft `geocat-applications` website.

 Follow the deployment preview link to view and confirm your changes are being generated as expected.